 - Ph.D., Kent State University, 1994

 Dr. Virginia Todd Holeman (Toddy) is professor of Counseling.
 She has taught at Asbury Theological Seminary since 1995.

 Dr. Holeman received a Ph.D. at Kent State University.
-At Asbury Seminary, she has served as associate dean of the School of Theology (1999-2004); acting dean (2004-2005); and is presently the chair of the Counseling and Pastoral Care Department.
+At Asbury Seminary, she has served as associate dean of the School of Theology (1999-2004); acting dean (2004-2005); and has previously served as chair of the Counseling and Pastoral Care Department.
 She was the 2003-2004 recipient of the seminary’s Excellence in Distance Learning Teaching Award.
 She is a licensed professional clinical counselor and a licensed marriage and family therapist in Kentucky.
 Dr. Holeman is the past president of the Kentucky Association for Marriage and Family Therapy.

 She has earned several grant awards, including a $42,020 grant titled “Making the Grade: Enhancing Learning Through Evaluation from the Wabash Center for Teaching and Learning in Theological Education”.

 Dr. Holeman was also a member of the Wabash Center Teaching and Learning Colloquy for Mid-Career Theological Faculty (2007-2008) and a Wabash Workshop Teaching Scholar (1998).She has published several books, including her most recent, Theology for Better Counseling: Trinitarian Reflections for Healing and Formation(IVP Academic, 2012), which was selected as a CAPS Book (Christian Association for Psychological Studies).
 Dr. Holeman’s research interests include interpersonal forgiveness, repentance and reconciliation, counselor education and supervision, and integration of psychology and counseling.